wp-plugins/widget-wrangler/README.txt

 = How can I control the widget's template (HTML)? =

-In the widget-wrangler directory there is a file named 'widget-template.php'.
+In the widget-wrangler directory there is a file named 'templates/widget.php'.
 Copy this file to your theme's root directory and rename it 'widget.php'.
 You can edit the HTML in the file to have widgets defaultly appear as you want.
-To template specific widgets, save a copy of widget-template.php as widget-[widget ID].php in your theme directory. (eg. widget-121.php, where 121 is the widget's ID)
+To template specific widgets, save a copy of templates/widget.php as widget-[widget ID].php in your theme directory. (eg. widget-121.php, where 121 is the widget's ID)

 = Can I use existing wordpress widgets? =

 Mostly.
-Widgets designed for Wordpress 3+ are able to be used with the 'Clone WP Widget' option in the Widget Wrangler menu.
+Widgets designed for Wordpress 3+ are able to be used with the 'Copy WP Widget' option in the Widget Wrangler menu.
 Widgets programmed for older versions of wordpress may not work.

-= What does it mean to Clone a widget? =
+= What does it mean to Copy/Clone a widget? =

-When you Clone a wordpress widget, it creates a new widget post in the Widget Wrangler system with the settings for the original wordpress widget pre-filled in the Advanced Parsing area of the new widget.
+When you Copy a wordpress widget, it creates a new widget post in the Widget Wrangler system with the settings for the original wordpress widget pre-filled.
+A copied widget will contain the original widget instance form for the WP widget.

 == Screenshots ==